 - Once the module is properly inserted into the Mainboard, carefully route both the black and white WiFi Antenna cables into the black rubber holders as indicated in the first image.
-Route both of the cables through the channel located near the top right of the WiFi module as well. - i It's ok for the metal parts of the antenna cables to touch each other and touch the WiFi Bracket.
-These are all part of a common ground path.
+Route both of the cables through the channel located near the top right of the WiFi module as well. - it's ok for the metal parts of the antenna cables to touch each other and touch the WiFi Bracket.

-The antenna cables should not touch the Speaker located below.
-Use the spudger end of the Framework Screwdriver to carefully push the white cable away from the Speaker if it is touching it.

-Place the WiFi Bracket over the WiFi module, matching the orientation that is shown in the image, and place the fastener in the hole.
-Using the T5 bit in the Framework Screwdriver, screw the fastener into place.

-A Be sure to not over-tighten the fastener.

-Don't forget to install the Driver Bundle at the end if you're using Windows!
+These are all part of a common ground path. - The antenna cables should not touch the Speaker located below.
+Use the spudger end of the Framework Screwdriver to carefully push the white cable away from the Speaker if it is touching it. - Place the WiFi Bracket over the WiFi module, matching the orientation that is shown in the image, and place the fastener in the hole.
+Using the T5 bit in the Framework Screwdriver, screw the fastener into place. - ♠ Be sure to not over-tighten the fastener. - Don't forget to install the Driver Bundle (11th Gen Intel Core or 12th Gen Intel Core) at the end if you're using Windows!
 WiFi may not work until you do that.